Kmccabe/bTree_v1/docs/DATA_EXPORT.md

 ## Integrity

-See `docs/INTEGRITY.md` for how to verify that a dataset corresponds to on-chain activity (via LoRA links and/or an on-chain finalize digest).
+See [INTEGRITY](INTEGRITY.md) for how to verify that a dataset corresponds to on-chain activity (via LoRA links and/or an on-chain finalize digest).

+See also [REVIEW_NOTES](REVIEW_NOTES.md) for current gaps and proposed export improvements.